ivancor93/Projects/Project_2_folder/Project_2.md

 # Querying a database with SQL

 ## Scenario
- > Business Intelligence Consultant for a fictitious insurance company.
+ > Business Intelligence Consultant for an insurance company.
 (Illustrations are on their original presentation and language)

 ## Missions
 > * Manage a database with SQL in order to developp the Data-Driven strategy